ttscoff/journal-cli/src/_README.md

 If the question type is `weather.current`, only the current condition and temperature will be recorded to the JSON, and a string containing "[TEMP] and [CONDITION]" (e.g. "64 and Sunny") will be recorded to Markdown/Day One for the question.

+If the question type is `weather.moon`, only the moon phase will be output.
+Moon phase is also included in `weather.forecast` JSON and Markdown output.

 ### Journal Configuration

 Edit the file at `~/.config/journal/journals.yaml` following this structure: